nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterDebug` - Force run current project in debug mode.
 - `FlutterDevices` - Brings up a list of connected devices to select from.
 - `FlutterEmulators` - Similar to devices but shows a list of emulators to choose from.
+  Set `emulators.launcher` to start the selected emulator with your own command instead of `flutter emulator --launch`, see the [full configuration](#full-configuration).
 - `FlutterReload` - Reload the running project.
 - `FlutterRestart` - Restart the current project.
 - `FlutterQuit` - Ends a running session.